alwinb/reurl/README.md

 ### url.force ()

-Forcibly convert an Url to a base URL.
+Forcibly convert an URL to a base URL.
 The coercion follows the behaviour that is specified in the WhatWG URL Standard.

 - For URLs that have a scheme being one of `http`, `https`, `ws`, `wss`,